Historic Odell Cotton Gin, Turned Into a House

 The Odell Cotton Gin sits on 22 +/- acres, with Wanderers Creek, a spring fed tributary of the Red River, running through the middle of it.
 With over 600 feet of frontage on this creek, you get the benefit of live water year around, plus fishing opportunities and the scenery of its hardwood lined banks.
 The bulk of the acreage is in grass and could be used to graze horses or cattle.
 Lots of wildlife frequent this property too, and it is not uncommon to see a flock of Rio Grande turkeys in the back yard or whitetails crossing the pasture.
 Hunting land and ranches are also available for sale in this area, if you wanted to expand your acreage holdings beyond this property.

-The Odell Cotton Gin is being offered for $395,000 (reduced from $495,000).
-This is an amazing opportunity to own a unique property with a rich history and ideal location.
+The Odell Cotton Gin has been drastically reduced to $295,000!
+(Down from $395,000) This is an amazing opportunity to own a unique property with a rich history and ideal location.
 Odell has several annual community cook outs and events and is the perfect place to get away from the big city to small town American life.
 This is a place you and your family could enjoy for decades to come!

 For more information about this property or to schedule your private viewing, contact agent Ben Belew at cell phone (940) 357-9940.

 ***All pictures in the Photo Gallery are owned by Broker, except the two copies of older prints, which came from "Wilbarger County Texas", 1986, published by Wilbarger County Historical Commission, printed by Craftsman Printers, Inc., Lubbock, Texas.

 © 2016 CoStar Group, Inc.